Monday, January 12th:

 THE BLUEST EYE Vocabulary:

-Foaling: the verb to describe when a mare (female horse) gives birth.
+Foaling: the verb to describe when a mare (female horse)

 Foal: a new born horse